Repair Fair - Lake Oswego

 Seed Libraries encourage a culture of sharing and sustainability.
 By providing good quality, local seeds, seed libraries make growing your own food easy and accessible.

-Rental shops to access music, indoor and outdoor tools, a wide variety of equipment, trucks and vans, and more.
+Rental shops to access music, indoor and outdoor tools, a wide variety of gear and equipment, trucks and vans, and more.
 Fees apply.

 View/download PDF flyers in English & Spanish: